Last revised: 18 August 2017. Now updated to reflect the changes introduced in 1.8/2.3. Plus Powerplay section expanded and brought more up to date.

 The galaxy map is also able to display trade routes (jump to trading section) and you can filter systems by things like allegiance, economy, government, state, security and star class.
 These filters can be applied to the route plotter in real time.
 You will also be informed of a system’s security, economic state and star class on your HUD just prior to jumping.
 And don’t forget to bookmark your favourite systems!

 It is important to properly plan your journeys, especially if you have a small fuel tank.
 For long trips, you may want to consider installing a fuel scoop (jump to exploration section).
 Oh, and don’t try to super cruise from one system to another; it’s not actually possible and you will run out of gas trying.
 If you do ever run out of fuel and get stranded, don’t hesitate to contact the Fuel Rats.
 These selfless heroes will dispatch a ship to refuel you and get you back on your way.

 - it’s worth setting a hotkey for quick access to the galaxy map;

 - jumps can be cancelled, up until the drive finishes charging, by pressing the relevant key a second time

 - an FSD cooldown timer will appear underneath the fuel indicator after jumping

-- your ship will heat up while the FSD is charging, so you may need to allow your ship to cool between successive jumps or move away from that giant ball of fire you’re orbiting (see the “module damage, targeting subsystems and heat” subsection underneath Combat and weapon fundamentals)
+- your ship will heat up while the FSD is charging, so you may need to allow your ship to cool between successive jumps or move away from that giant ball of fire you’re orbiting (jump to Combat and weapon fundamentals section)

 - you don’t get mass locked by other ships when hyperspace jumping (high waking), but you do when transitioning to SC (low waking); therefore, if being chased by a hostile, it is usually quicker/safer to jump to a new system than enter SC